Atharv-16/char-level-text-generation-using-LSTM/README.md

 Generating text after epoch: 0
 ...Temperature: 0.2
-...Generating with seed: "preface   supposing that truth is a woma" ...Generated:  n in the strength and the best the same a something the sense of the superstition, and the conscience the best the sense of the superiority of the man is the thing that is a conscience of the sense of conscience of the superstition, and an instance, the superstition, the religious the conscience the sense of the superstition of the conscience to the sense of the sense of the superiority to the sam
+Generating with seed: "preface   supposing that truth is a woma" ...Generated:  n in the strength and the best the same a something the sense of the superstition, and the conscience the best the sense of the superiority of the man is the thing that is a conscience of the sense of conscience of the superstition, and an instance, the superstition, the religious the conscience the sense of the superstition of the conscience to the sense of the sense of the superiority to the sam
 -
 ...Temperature: 0.5